 No matter what your friend on set tells you, background work does NOT go on your acting resume.
-Background work is great experience, especially if you take the opportunity to watch the leads and see how they work.
+Background work makes for great on-set experience, especially if you take the opportunity to watch the leads and see how they work.
 It is not credited acting work.

 You’re not always treated with a high level of respect.

 Not everyone on set treats the background players well.
-You might be yelled at or given less appetising food than the crew.
+You might be yelled at or given less appetizing food than the crew.

 Organizing and herding several hundred people in one area while getting yelled at themselves can put the wranglers on edge and they tend to take it out on the background.
 Do your best to make their job a little easier and shake it off when they’re persnickety.
 It’s not personal.

 Depending on your type, the work can be inconsistent.
 Many background artists opt to pay for a “calling service” to get work on their behalf while they’re on set working.
 If you plan on doing this work full time, I would recommend trying that out.

 When you’re on set all day and don’t know when you’ll have work again, it makes juggling a second job difficult.
 So this might not be a good option for you if stability is something you really need.

 If you have an agent or get regular auditions, background work is probably not a good gig for you!
 Canceling after you’ve been booked on a job is very much frowned upon and canceling same-day can get you banned from a show.